Accommodation in Istanbul

 Finding property in Istanbul

 There are many online property portals which cater to all budgets and tastes.
-There are also many real estate agencies throughout Istanbul, some of which specialise in the expat market, which is useful in limiting language barrier issues.
+There are also many real estate agencies (emlak) throughout Istanbul.
+Some of these specialise in the expat market, which is useful in limiting language barrier issues.

-Traffic congestion can be a real problem in Istanbul and expats should, therefore, consider the proximity of their house or apartment to public transport and the distance they will have to travel to get to work.
+Traffic congestion can be a real problem in Istanbul.
+Expats should, therefore, consider the proximity of their house or apartment to public transport and the distance they will have to travel to get to work.

 Renting property in Istanbul